emirr44/KIMIKA-Molecular-Classification-and-Generation/README.md

 ## HIV Classification

-As described in the README in src/classification/hiv-classification
+As described in the README in src/classification/hiv-classification, HIV database is trained on 2 classification task: random forest classifier and a simple neural network.

 ### Random Forest Classifier